Markov-Dubins Interpolating Curves: Markov--Dubins Interpolating Curves

 Substitution of $\theta_1^i$, $\theta_2^i$, $\theta_4^i$ and $\theta_5^i$ in \eqref{thetas_int} into Problem~(Ps) yields a finite dimensional nonlinear optimization problem in $5N$ variables, $\xi^i_j$, $i = 1,\ldots,N$, $j = 1,\ldots,5$.

 \begin{remark} \rm The constraints

 in Problem~(Ps), ensure that we satisfy the slope condition at the terminal point.
-For example, the Markov-Dubins interpolating curve given in Figure~\ref{fig:MD_4pts}(a) for the problem in Example~1 below can be obtained by setting $\theta(t_f) = \theta_f-2\,\pi$, but not by setting $\theta(t_f) = \theta_f$.
+For example, the Markov--Dubins interpolating curve given in Figure~\ref{fig:MD_4pts}(a) for the problem in Example~1 below can be obtained by setting $\theta(t_f) = \theta_f-2\,\pi$, but not by setting $\theta(t_f) = \theta_f$.
 The slope condition~\eqref{slope_constr} takes care of such difficulties. \endproof \end{remark}